GFerreiroS/esp32s3-template-podman/README.md

 ---

 >[!WARNING]
-> Windows setup will have limited support as I dont use it for developing.
+> Windows/MacOS setup will have limited support as I dont use it for developing.
 Feel free to contribute.

 ### Features